Table of Contents

 - Limit the frequency and volume of requests.
 To lessen the stress on the website’s servers and prevent being discovered, use a delay between requests and set a limit on the number of requests per minute.

 - Use GoLogin to protect your scrapers from anti-bot measures.
 It is a web automation solution that provides features like rotating proxies, genuine user agents and headers, headless surfing, and automatic CAPTCHA solving.
+It’s quite hard to scrape publicly.
 GoLogin makes it simple to create and maintain several browser profiles, automate time-consuming chores, and stay clear of legal problems associated with web scraping.
+Compared to most modern dedicated scraping APIs, GoLogin comes out cheaper and more effective.

 Download GoLogin and enjoy safe web scraping Facebook with our free plan!